 You’ve probably heard of a number of paid password managers such as 1Password (my recommendation) or Dashlane.
 These are great tools that I use, but if you don’t have the budget and don’t need the extra bells or whistles, I highly recommend a free password manager called BitWarden.

 Bitwarden is a tool that does exactly what you think it does: it helps you create, store and retrieve great passwords.

 If you’re not using a password manager app and you don’t know if you want to pay for one, Bitwarden is a great option.

 Did you know that you are allowed to request a credit report once per year from each of the major credit bureaus?

-You could pay a service like Lifelock to maintain a daily view of your credit report, and this is valuable if you’re at high risk of identity theft.
+You could pay a service like Identity Force (my recommended identity monitoring service) to maintain a daily view of your credit report, and this is valuable if you’re at high risk of identity theft.